SDFIdk/genericode-transformer/README.md

 ## Usage

-> [!CAUTION]
-> Certain pipelines add files to the given directory or modify existing files.
-Make sure to keep a backup or to work in a directory that is under version control, so you can revert changes if needed.

-On Windows and using Morgana, a pipeline written in [XProc](https://xproc.org/) can be executed.
+### Generating a code list register site

-To generate the whole code list register site, run batch file `generate-code-list-register-site.bat` in folder `scripts`from the root directory of the repository:
+To generate a whole code list register site, run batch file `generate-code-list-register-site.bat` in folder `scripts`from the _root directory_ of the working tree of your local repository:

 ```bat
 scripts\generate-code-list-register-site.bat "C:\path\to\directory\containing\working\copy\of\codelistregistersite"
 ```

+> [!CAUTION]
+> The applications invoked by the batch file add files to the given directory and/or modify existing files.
+Make sure to keep a backup or to work in a directory that is under version control, so you can undo the changes if needed.

-or, if you want to overwrite existing CSV and HTML encodings of the code list versions:
+If you want to overwrite existing CSV and HTML encodings of the code list versions, invoke the batch file as follows:

 ```bat
 scripts\generate-code-list-register-site.bat "C:\path\to\directory\containing\working\copy\of\codelistregistersite" true